-We initiated our Phase 3 clinical trial of beloranib as a treatment for obesity and hyperphagia in patients with PWS in the United States in September 2014.
-We plan to initiate our second Phase 3 trial in the European Union in patients with PWS in the middle of 2015.
-We also initiated a Phase 2b clinical trial of beloranib as a treatment for severe obesity in the general population in patients who also have type 2 diabetes in December 2014.
-Despite the guidance received from, and to be received from, these regulatory authorities, both the FDA and the European regulatory authorities can change their positions on the acceptability of our trial designs or the clinical endpoints selected, which may require us to complete additional clinical trials or impose stricter approval conditions than we currently expect.
-Successful completion of such clinical trials is a prerequisite to submitting an NDA to the FDA and, consequently, the ultimate approval and commercial marketing of beloranib.
-We do not know whether any of these Phase 2b or Phase 3 clinical trials will begin or be completed on schedule, if at all, as the commencement and completion of clinical trials can be delayed or prevented for a number of reasons, including, among others:
+Despite the guidance received from, and to be received from, these regulatory authorities, both the FDA and the EMA can change their positions on the acceptability of our trial designs or the clinical endpoints selected, which may require us to complete additional clinical trials or impose stricter approval conditions than we currently expect.
+Resumption and successful completion of such clinical trials is a prerequisite to submitting an NDA to the FDA and an MAA to the EMA and, consequently, the ultimate approval and commercial marketing of beloranib.
+We do not know whether any clinical trials will begin or be completed on schedule, if at all, as the commencement and completion of clinical trials can be delayed or prevented for a number of reasons, including, among others:

-- the FDA or European regulatory authorities may place an ongoing clinical trial on hold or may deny permission to pursue other clinical trials we want to initiate; - delays in regulatory filing or receiving regulatory approvals or additional investigational new drug applications, or INDs, that may be required;
+- · the FDA or EMA may place further clinical trials on hold or may deny permission to pursue other clinical trials we want to initiate; - · delays in regulatory filing or receiving regulatory approvals or additional INDs, or clinical trial applications, or CTAs, that may be required; - negative results from our ongoing pre-clinical studies, or the FDA or EMA may require additional pre-clinical studies; - delays in reaching or failing to reach agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - inadequate quantity or quality of a product candidate or other materials necessary to conduct clinical trials, for example delays in the manufacturing of sufficient supply of finished drug product; - difficulties obtaining Institutional Review Board, or IRB, and/or ethics committee approval to conduct a clinical trial at a prospective site or sites in the United States or the European Union; - challenges in recruiting and enrolling patients to participate in clinical trials, including the size and nature of the patient population, the proximity of patients to trial sites, eligibility criteria for the clinical trial, the nature of the clinical trial protocol, the availability of approved effective treatments for the relevant disease and competition from other clinical trial programs for similar indications;

-- negative results from our ongoing pre-clinical studies, or the FDA or European regulatory authorities may require additional pre-clinical studies; - delays in reaching or failing to reach agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - inadequate quantity or quality of a product candidate or other materials necessary to conduct clinical trials, for example delays in the manufacturing of sufficient supply of finished drug product; - difficulties obtaining Institutional Review Board, or IRB, approval to conduct a clinical trial at a prospective site or sites; - challenges in recruiting and enrolling patients to participate in clinical trials, including the size and nature of the patient population, the proximity of patients to trial sites, eligibility criteria for the clinical trial, the nature of the clinical trial protocol, the availability of approved effective treatments for the relevant disease and competition from other clinical trial programs for similar indications; - severe or unexpected drug-related side effects experienced by patients in a clinical trial, including side effects previously identified in our completed clinical trials; - delays in validating the PWS-HQ or any other self-reported measures of hunger and related endpoints utilized in a clinical trial, including delays caused as a result of the need to translate the PWS-HQ or other self-reported measures of hunger into European languages other than English; - the FDA or European regulatory authorities may disagree with our clinical trial design and our interpretation of data from clinical trials, or may change the requirements for approval even after it has reviewed and commented on the design for our clinical trials; - · reports from pre-clinical or clinical testing of other weight loss therapies that raise safety or efficacy concerns; and - difficulties retaining patients who have enrolled in a clinical trial but may be prone to withdraw due to rigors of the clinical trials, lack of efficacy, side effects, personal issues or loss of interest.
+- severe or unexpected drug-related side effects experienced by patients in a clinical trial, including side effects previously identified in our completed clinical trials; - delays in validating the PWS HQ-CT or any other self-reported measures of hunger and related endpoints utilized in a clinical trial, including delays caused as a result of the need to translate the PWS HQ-CT or other self-reported measures of hunger into European languages other than English; - the FDA or EMA may disagree with our clinical trial design and our interpretation of data from clinical trials, or may change the requirements for approval even after it has reviewed and commented on the design for our clinical trials; - · difficulties in retaining or recruiting clinical investigators in our ongoing or future clinical trials; - · reports from pre-clinical or clinical testing of other weight loss therapies that raise safety or efficacy concerns; and - difficulties retaining patients who have enrolled in a clinical trial but may be prone to withdraw due to rigors of the clinical trials, lack of efficacy, side effects, current thromboembolic screening and monitoring measures, personal issues or loss of interest.